The evolution of the TTC subway map

 Minor additions to the subway map appeared with the addition of Kipling and Kennedy stations in 1981, bringing the Bloor-Danforth line to its present state.
 Plans to run the west end of the track down to Sherway Gardens and possibly to Mississauga would later fizzle.

-The most recent map addition came in 2002 with the controversial Sheppard line.
-Originally intended to bridge the gap between Sheppard and Downsview (the latter built partially in anticipation of the new subway) and continue east to Scarborough Centre, the line was eventually completed to an abbreviated design with the support of PC premier Mike Harris and Toronto mayor Mel Lastman.
+Finally in 2002 the controversial Sheppard line opened.
+Originally intended to link Sheppard and Downsview (the latter built partially in anticipation of the new subway) and continue east to Scarborough Centre, the line was eventually completed to an abbreviated design.

 Here's to more rapid transit joining the TTC's 59-year-old map very soon.